Jhonapra/Jhonapra/README.md

 ## About me:
 - :computer: Backend developer
 - 🌱 I’m currently expanding my knowledge in MySQL and OCI
-- :snowflake: I have a solid set of soft skills that complement my technical knowledge.
+- :snowflake: I have a solid set of soft skills that complement my technical knowledge

 ## My skills:
 - SQL(Mysql :dolphin: and Postgres :elephant:)